Ask an Insurance Expert: How Do I Verify Insurance?

 - The same goes for a car insurance company, which also has an AIC number.

 - Now we’re going to move down to the bottom of the screen in this area here, which has information about the different coverages now, because the ACORD is a template for it, and we’re gonna see coverages on here that we care about, but we’re also going to see coverages we don’t.

 - We have General Liability and we care about that.
 We have Auto Liability, we care about that.

 - We didn’t ask for anything around Umbrella or Excess Liability.

-> - Starting with General Liability, moving from left to right, we’re gonna see this first thing here.
-This is insurer letter.
-This corresponds to this insurer letter up here, which means that liability insurer in CO wrote this General Liability policy.
+- Starting with General Liability, moving from left to right, we’re gonna see this first thing here.
+This is the insurer’s letter.
+This corresponds to this insurer letter up here, which means that the liability insurer in CO wrote this General Liability policy.

-> - There’s some stuff that’s special to General Liability policies here.
+- There’s some stuff that’s special to General Liability policies here.
 This isn’t relevant to our requirements.
 The boxes to the right are Additional Insured and set by the Waiver of Subrogation that we did ask for an Additional Insured endorsement, so this check here indicates that there is an amendment to that policy, adding someone as an Additional Insured, and we’ll take a look at that in a few seconds.

 - We didn’t ask for a Waiver of Subrogation, so we’ll skip that.